-Lucky LaFey is a new main character who appears in the second volume of The Guild of Ornamental Hermits series, The Witching Work of the Guild of Ornamental Hermits.
-The second book takes place in Lake County, CA.
+Lucky LaFey is a new main character who appears in the third volume of The Guild of Ornamental Hermits series, The Queerest Quest of the Guild of Ornamental Hermits.
+This third book takes place in Lake County, CA.

 Lucky LaFey is a drifter.
 He wears his mileage lightly though he’s travelled the roughest of roads.
 However his vocabulary is excellent and his manners are often soft and deferential enough to mark him as having come from “a good home.”
 He can say “ma’am” and “sir” without a trace of hipster irony.
 He’s insatiably curious.
 You’re as likely to find him in a small town library as you are in a big city pool hall.